 A study of the conquest and colonization of Latin America as portrayed by historical and literary texts.
 Indigenous accounts and the chronicles of conquistadors such as Columbus and Cortés will be studied.
 Theoretical interpretive texts by Tzetvan Todorov and Beatriz Pastor Bodmer will also be studied.
-Prerequisite: SPAN 200 or consent of instructor.
+Prerequisite: SPAN 200 or SPAN 300 or consent of instructor.

-SPAN 474 Indigenous Influences in Latin American Literature (CW, LS, W2)

-An examination of the influence that the indigenous populations, past and present, have had on contemporary works from Latin America.
+SPAN 474 Indigenous Representations in Latin America (CW, LS, W2) An examination of the influence that the indigenous populations, past and present, have had on contemporary works from Latin America.
 Works studied may include texts by Arguedas or Asturias, who both show indigenous influence in their narrative style, or works by Castellanos or Vargas Llosa, who both deal with the treatment of the indigenous and their beliefs.
-Prerequisite: SPAN 200 or consent of instructor.
+Prerequisite: SPAN 200 or SPAN 300 or consent of instructor.